danielenapo/ARTest/README.md

 # ARTest
-Andorid app to test AR functionality.
+Andorid app to test AR image tracking.

 Made using Google's ARCore with Unity and AR Foundation.